 - Scope Art Show, New York, Basel, Hamptons, London, Miami

 Since high-end international galleries are the primary exhibitors at fine art fairs such as Art Basel, they benefited and rose in prominence along with them.
 This excerpt from Artnet sheds valuable insight:

-"The attention contemporary art gets today is what we were always hoping for," says Thaddaeus Ropac, whose five international galleries grew from a single location in Salzburg opened in 1983.
-"It was once a small group of followers we were happy with whatever number of visitors we got; we were happy about any small sale.
-But expectations today are on a totally different level."
+"The attention contemporary art gets today is what we were always hoping for," says Thaddaeus Ropac, whose five international galleries grew from a single location in Salzburg that opened in 1983.
+"It was once a small group of followers we were happy with whatever number of visitors we got; we were happy about any small scale.
+But expectations today are on a different level."
 This trend toward the new is unmistakable in the data.
 For instance, of the 150 artists with the greatest increase in interested users since 2005, only one does not qualify as either postwar (which covers artists born between 1911 and 1944) or contemporary (artists born after 1945): the abstract color theorist Josef Albers (1888–1976).
 And he ranks seventy-third.

 From gallery dinners and studio visits to art-fair parties and biennials, the social incentives also heavily favored the contemporary, particularly as the amount of money flooding into the art business made these events more lavish and exclusive.
 This revenue boost translated into bigger budgets, greater ambition, and more robust marketing for successful galleries and artists.

 Unpacking how and why sales gravitated toward the new lays bare some of the most fundamental changes in the art world since the late '80s.
 One of the biggest is the breakdown of the traditional border between auction houses and galleries.
 This development, which is arguably still in its early stages, has done much to transform the art business into a mature industry able to exploit the growing opportunities that lie before it."

 Summarizing the Importance & Value of Art Marketing